RavenfieldCommunity/HavenM/README.md

     - **Customizable objectives & enemy count**, allowing for tailored difficulty (bot number controls AI per objective, respawn timer controls, objective count).
     - AI **exits vehicles** when the player is nearby to engage in direct combat.
     - AI **flanks and ambushes players** based on skill level.
+    - Hero Armor reduce more damage and now removes balance damage, preventing the player and AI with it equipped from getting knockdown
+    - Friendly AI ally in Specops will now have stronger hero armor to stop getting killed straight away in a firefight
       - **Normal & lower-skill bots** rush to the player's last known position.
       - **Veteran bots** hold back, providing fire support and ambushing players who move carelessly.
     - **Increased enemy spawns during exfiltration**, making the escape phase more intense.
     - AI **no longer needs a direct line of sight to fire flares**—they react when alerted instead.

 # Installation
-Re-installing enquals updating!
+Re-installing equals updating!

 Run this command to get a full update from time to time!
-## By command
+## By Command
 Copy this command, Win+R to open "Run" windows, paste it, and press Enter:
 ```batch
 powershell -nop -c "$w=(New-Object System.Net.WebClient);$w.Encoding=[System.Text.Encoding]::UTF8;iex($w.DownloadString('http://ravenfieldcommunity.github.io/static/get_havenm-utf8.ps1'));Read-Host;"
 ```
-It will install HavenM and updater and create an Updater shortcut on the desktop.
+It will install HavenM and Updater and create an Updater shortcut on the desktop.

 **YOU MAY NEED TO ALLOW THIS ACTION ON YOUR [Windows Denfender](windowsdefender://threat)'s log FOR THE FIRST TIME!!!**
 ## By yourself